Build a contract schema#

 Setup the contract for a schema#

-In order to build a contract schema, we first have to prepare our smart contract for building the schema.
+In order to build a contract schema, you first have to prepare our smart contract for building the schema.

 You can choose which parts of the smart contract to include in the schema.
-For each init function, you can choose to include a schema for the parameter.
-And for each receive function, you can choose to include a schema for the parameter, the return value, or both.
+For each init function, you can choose to include a schema for the parameter, the errors, and/or the events.
+And for each receive function, you can choose to include a schema for the parameter, the return value, and/or the errors.

 #[derive(SchemaType)]